 Let $D_1$ and $D_2$ be the diagrams obtained form $D \cap U$ and $D \cap V$ by adding suitable arcs from $C$, respectively.
-If both $(U-C) \cap D \neq \emptyset$ and $(V-C) \cap D \neq \emptyset$, then $C$ \textit{decomposes} $D$ into a {\it $*$-product} of $D_1$ and $D_2$, which is denoted by $D=D_1 * D_2$.
-A diagram is \textit{special} if $D$ has no decomposing Seifert circles of type~2.
+Then $C$ \textit{decomposes} $D$ into a {\it $*$-product} of $D_1$ and $D_2$, which is denoted by $D=D_1 * D_2$.
+We call this decomposition a {\it $*$-product decomposition} of $D$.
+A diagram is \textit{special} if $D$ has no Seifert circles of type~2.
 It is not hard to see that a special positive (or negative) diagram is alternating and a special alternating diagram is positive or negative.
 Clearly, any diagram is decomposed into

 where $D_i$ is a special diagram.

 For a diagram, any simple closed curve in $\mathbf{R}^{2}$ meeting the diagram transversely at two points cuts the diagram into two parts.
 A diagram is {\it strongly prime} if one of such parts has no crossing for any simple closed curve meeting the diagram transversely at two points (see \cite{knot-gtm}).
 If $D$ is not strongly prime, $D$ is represented as a connected sum of non-trivial diagrams $D_{1}$ and $D_{2}$ on $\mathbf{R}^{2}$.
 Then we also write $D=D_1 * D_2$.
 Any diagram $D$ is decomposed into